kadetXx/HNG-Script/README.md

 # HNG-SCRIPT:

-This script gets all the files in the scripts folder and runs exec on it.
+**This script gets all the files in the scripts folder and runs exec on it, after which it outputs HTML to show a list of passes and failures.**

 ## Supported Languages